yurujaja/pangaea-bench/README.md

 An evaluation step is always run after the training.

-If you want to just run an evaluation, indicate the `eval_dir` where the checkpoints and configurations are stored.
+If you want to just run an evaluation, indicate the `ckpt_dir` where the checkpoints and configurations are stored.

 ```
 torchrun geofm_bench/run.py --config-name=test ckpt_dir=path_to_ckpt_dir